jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 The hope that comes with automatic execution order determined by input / output dependency is to not have to define any normal execution order, because if parts of a procedure have no input / output dependency, then those parts can always execute in any arbitrary order.

 Automatic execution order is not worked out in this article.
-It is will be worked out in the article *Automatic Execution Order*.
+It is might be worked out in the article *Automatic Execution Order*.
 Normal execution order is about indicating the order of execution yourself.

 #### Diagram